 Here’s a sample of what an MT103 document looks like.

-Banks typically charge $25 and take a week to provide a copy of an MT103.
-If you're a Wallex user, you get them as soon as your SWIFT payment is completed and for free!
+Banks typically charge $25 and take a week to provide a copy of the MT103.
+However, if you are a Wallex user, you get them as soon as your SWIFT payment is completed and for free!

 Simplify your cross-border payments with Wallex

-Businesses of all shapes and sizes use a Wallex business account to make and receive cross border payments, hold balance in and convert funds in over 46 currencies.
+Businesses of all shapes and sizes use a Wallex global business account to make and receive cross-border payments, hold balance in and convert funds in over 46 currencies.
 With Wallex, our clients can efficiently plan, manage and hedge their currency needs all from one secure online platform.

 If you would like to know more about how Wallex can help your business, visit www.wallex.asia to schedule a demo.